KareNguyen94/jQuery-session/part-3-events/README.md

 Use the jQuery docs to answer the following:

 1. What method(s) allows us to listen for / respond to an event with jQuery?
+.click()
+.hover()
+.focus()

 2. Which method allows us to listen to any kind of event?
 How do you specify the event?
+.on() on the element and pass whatevr

-3. What arguments do the methods from the previous two questions take?
+3. What arguments do the methods from the previous two questions take? event, call back funtion

 4. How do you take advantage of event delegation with jQuery?
-How is it different from vanilla JS event delegation?
+How is it different from vanilla JS event delegation? specify what element we want .on ('btn' function ) putting an event listener on the parent but also only triggers specfied the child element is clicked on so it bubbles up to the parent the second parameter specifys what the click is listening for

 5. How do you determine which element fired the event in a jQuery event listener?
-How is this different from finding the element that fired an event in vanilla JS?
+How is this different from finding the element that fired an event in vanilla JS? event.target JS is what its attached too the event target is what is triggin the click in jquery this.

-6. What’s the difference between this and $(this)? (think about what methods are available to each)
+6. What’s the difference between this and $(this)? (think about what methods are available to each) this is the global window object and $(this) is the same window but as a jquery object

 7. Can you still access the event object within a jQuery event listener?
-If so, how?
+If so, how? eventObject.data. property

 ## Exercises: